Durham railway station: Facilities

 It was refurbished between 2006 and 2008 by the operator Great North Eastern Railway and later National Express East Coast, which included a new passenger lounge, toilets, travel centre, glazed waiting area, lifts and shops.
 The entrance and ticket hall were moved from the "temporary" 1960s building into the original stone building following renovation and repairs.
 The works were completed in early 2008 and the newly renovated station won Best Medium Station and Overall Station of the Year at the 2008 National Rail Awards.
 Ticket barriers were installed in 2009.

 After winning the InterCity East Coast rail franchise, former operator Virgin Trains East Coast (VTEC) opened an information office on platform 2, added new benches and perch seating, and installed wi-fi connections.
 In 2017, all ticket barriers were removed as part of VTEC's franchise commitment.

 Durham County Council, working with the North East Local Enterprise Partnership, have completed a project to improve cycle routes and pedestrian access to the station from the north of the city.
 This involved the construction of a new cycle path as well as upgrades to road crossings on Framwellgate Peth.

 In order to accommodate the new Classes 800 and 801 Azuma trains that entered service in mid-2019, platform 1 was extended north to a total length of 230 m.

 Services

-Services are provided by four train operating companies, with the following general off-peak service pattern in trains per hour/day:
+As of December 2025 services are provided by four train operating companies, with the following general service pattern in trains per hour/day: